d4rk3r9923/freelance-hotel-OCR/README.md

 ## Cloning The HF Repo

-You can clone an entire repository using `git clone` function:
+You can clone an entire repository using `git clone` command:

 ```bash
 git clone https://huggingface.co/datasets/d4rk3r/invoices